What Would You Do If Game Board

 Students put their space markers on Start.
 The first student flips the two coins, moves the corresponding number of spaces on the game board, and follows the instructions.

-- Prompt = everyone in the group asks the student who landed on the prompt a question.
+- Prompt = student on left uses the prompt to ask a question to the student who landed on the space.
 The student answers the question using the second conditional.

 For example: there were 30 hours in a day